ih24n69/android_device_samsung_kanas_bak/README.md

 This is device tree for Samsung Galaxy Core 2 SM-G355H

+This Cyanogenmod11 which I compile use this Device tree : http://forum.xda-developers.com/galaxy-core/development/rom-cyanogenmod-11-samsung-galaxy-core-2-t3308697

+This device tree have issue
+ 1. Wifi not work
+ 2. Video record not working
+ 3. Restart when un-install apps from app manager
+ 4. Black viewfinder CM11 camera (Use third apps work perfectly)
+ 5. Can't play video 720p use stock video playing from CM11

 To apply patches
 for example:  audio.patch
  got to frameworks/av  copy the patch in that directory and open